-- Snaps include plays called back due to penalties such as offensive holding or defensive pass interference.
+- Snaps include plays called back due to penalties like offensive holding or defensive pass interference.
 The other three stats have these plays removed.

 - Targets may differ from official NFL sources.
 The most likely discrepancy would be from a clear thrown away pass, where the NFL may give the target to the nearest receiver, while this data will not.